ndom91/svelte-infinite/README.md

 - `loopMaxCalls: number = 5` - optional
   - The number of calls to the `triggerLoad` function within timeout which should trigger cool down period.

-### Slots
+### Snippets

+Snippets [replace slots](https://svelte-5-preview.vercel.app/docs/snippets#snippets-and-slots) in Svelte 5, and as such are used here to customize the content shown at the bottom of the scroller in various states.
+The `InfiniteLoader` component has 4 props for snippets available.

 - `loading`
   - Shown while calling `triggerLoad` and waiting on a response.
-- `no-results`
+- `noResults`
   - Shown when there are no more results to display and we haven't fetched any data yet (i.e. data is less than count of items to be shown on first "page").
-- `no-data`
+- `noData`
   - Shown when `loaderState.complete()` is called, indicating we've fetched and displayed all available data.
 - `error`
   - Shown when there is an error or `loaderState.error()` has been called.
-The slot has an `attemptLoad` prop passed to it which is just the internal `triggerLoad` function, designed for a "Retry" button or similar.
+The snippet has an `attemptLoad` parameter passed to it which is just the internal `triggerLoad` function, designed for a "Retry" button or similar.

 ## 📦 Contributing